Porges/ways-to-play/src/games/sixteen-soldiers/index.md

 ## Play

+{% image src="16_soldiers_setup.svg" alt="" %}
+Initial setup of the board.
+{% imageEnd %}

 One player controls a single larger piece which is placed upon the central intersection of the board.
 The other player starts with 16 pieces placed on each of the intersections around the border.

+The board has 31 intersections on it.
 On each player’s turn they must move any of their pieces along a line from its intersection to an adjacent empty intersection.
 If the large single piece moves onto the intersection directly between two other pieces, those pieces are captured and removed from the board.

 The goal of the player with the smaller pieces is to surround the single piece so that it cannot move, thus winning the game.
 The goal of the single piece is